soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 > While in apartheid South Africa, the settlers ‘exploited’ the ‘labour power’ of the dispossessed natives, in the case of Israel, ‘the native population was to be eliminated; exterminated or expelled rather than exploited’. … Israel needs the land, but without the people.
 >
-> ...
->
 > Zionism … has tried ‘disappearing’ the Palestinians from Palestine in theory and in practice, yet they are still there.

 There’s a word for disappearing a people… genocide.

 ### Freedom is a Constant Struggle by Angela Davis

 A collection of essays and speeches linking revolutionary movements in the US to those globally, especially Palestine.
-Black feminists are the most influential thinkers in the development of my politics and it is always rejuvenating – much needed these days – to read them.
+Black feminists are the most influential thinkers in the development of my politics and it is always rejuvenating to read them.

 ### [When Grief Dissolves Us bundle](https://www.hajarpress.com/bundles/p/when-grief-dissolves-us-bundle) from Hajar Press